 When you check for a drug interaction, you may run into the same problem.
 While the official name of the drug may include a salt name, the text written for the drug interaction may not include the salt name because the drug is more commonly referred to without it’s salt name, as is the case with oral tramadol.

 Remember that only about 50% of drugs are linked with salts; the others are called by the “parent” name because they exist as a free acid or base and do not require a salt formulation to be active in the body.
 If you are unsure about the true name of your drug, be sure to check with your pharmacist or look at the manufacturer’s package insert provided with your prescription.

-Does the salt form add any therapeutic effect to the drug, in addition to the main active ingredient?
+Does a salt form add any therapeutic effect to the drug?

 Drug names can be confusing for healthcare providers and patients alike.
 If you have questions about a particular drug or its salt form, be sure to ask your pharmacist, who can provide detailed information to both you and your doctor, if needed.